Jake Daniels becomes UK's first active male professional footballer to come out publicly as gay - reaction

-Liverpool manager Jurgen Klopp says he was proud of Jake Daniels for becoming the first active professional player to come out publicly as gay since 1990 and that "the whole football community will support him".
+Liverpool manager Jurgen Klopp says he was proud of Jake Daniels for becoming the first active professional player to come out publicly as gay since 1990, while Jack Grealish believes it is a "massive step forward".

 On Monday, 17-year-old Daniels told Sky Sports he felt now was the right time to tell his story at the end of a season where he scored more than 30 goals and made his professional debut in the Championship.